 Dr. Ball serves on multiple committees throughout the institution and is currently working toward becoming an HRO Trainer for Capital Health’s High Reliability Initiative.
 She has a special interest in health care informatics and working to improve patient outcomes through technology.

 Sarah I. Sordo, MD

-Dr. Sordo graduated with a Gold Diploma from The Higher Institute of Medical Science of Havana, Cuba.
-She completed her internal medicine training at Capital Health and worked as a fourth-year chief resident.
-She is the recipient of multiple awards from attending physicians and nursing during her training at Capital Health, recognizing her as a "Superior Medical Resident."
-Additionally, her research presentation was recognized by the program and received an award.
-She also received an award for her "High Academic Attainment and Qualities that Characterize the Fine Physician."
+Dr. Sordo graduated with a Gold Diploma from the Higher Institute of Medical Science in Havana, Cuba.
+She completed her Internal Medicine training at Capital Health and worked as a fourth-year chief resident.
+She is the recipient of multiple awards from attending physicians and nursing staff during her training at Capital Health and was recognized as a “superior medical resident”.

-She practices primary care medicine with Capital Health and is actively involved with resident education and training.
-Dr. Sordo has been a faculty member of the Internal Medicine Residency program since 2001.
+Dr. Sordo is part of the team at Capital Health Primary Care – Hopewell and is actively involved with resident education and training.
+Dr. Sordo has been a faculty member of the Internal Medicine Residency Program since 2001.
 Her areas of interest are preventive medicine and wellness, obesity and other metabolic disorders, and women’s health.

 Core Faculty, Transitional Year Residency Program